-Photo book: Collect photos of your guests in front of an Instagram-worthy photo wall and then compile them into a photo album you’ll treasure forever.
+Photo book: Collect photos of your guests in front of an Instagram-worthy photo wall or photo booth and then compile them into a photo album you’ll treasure forever.

-Date night jar: You’ll never run out of ideas for a night out if you utilize a date night jar to collect inspiration.
+Date night jar: You’ll never run out of ideas for a night out on the town if you utilize a date night jar to collect inspiration.
 You can download our free printable here.